-- Unconsciousness, confusion or disorientation immediately after a head injury or after some time has passed
+- Unconsciousness, confusion or disorientation after a head injury

-Also seek emergency attention if your child exhibits the following signs or symptoms following a head injury, which could signal a concussion:
+Also seek emergency attention if your child exhibits the following signs or symptoms after a head injury, which could signal a concussion:

 - Persistent or worsening headache

-- Concussion in sports.
-Centers for Disease Control and Prevention. http://www.cdc.gov/concussion/sports/recognize.html.
-Accessed March 4, 2011.
+- Concussion signs and symptoms.
+Centers for Disease Control and Prevention. https://www.cdc.gov/headsup/basics/concussion_symptoms.html.
+Accessed March 7, 2017.

 - Schutzman S. Patient education: Head injury in children and adolescents (Beyond the Basics). http://www.uptodate.com/home.
 Accessed March 7, 2017.